 B. Fire Alarm Evacuation Procedures

-Your cooperation in the following procedures may be important in saving your life and the lives of other residents of the community if a fire or similar disaster should occur.
+Student cooperation in the following procedures may be important in saving the lives of other residents of the community if a fire or similar disaster should occur.
 It is the responsibility of every resident to be familiar with these procedures and standards and to observe them fully.

 - When the alarm sounds, leave immediately.

 - If you are in a burning building:

 - Call x4911 to report an emergency from a campus phone, or call (203) 576- 4911 on a cell phone to report your location and the nature of the emergency.

 - Stay calm and report the emergency accurately.

 - If there is smoke in the room, keep low to the floor.